Sai Dharam Tej: Resurgence and other work (2016–2018)

-Success and recent work (2019–present)
+Commercial success and progression (2019–present)

 Chitralahari was his first release of 2019.
-The film was a box office success with critics praising his performance and Tej giving one of his career best performance.
+The film was a box office success with critics praising his performance and Tej giving one of his career best performances.
 The Times of India had called the character Vijay in the film, the best in Tej's career so far.
-About his role in the film, Deccan Chronicle reported that "Sai Tej has put on weight and with a beard looks fresh and fits the character.
+About his role in the film, Deccan Chronicle reported "Sai Tej has put on weight and with a beard looks fresh and fits the character.
 For this role, he has completely set aside his mass image".
 His next film of the year, Prati Roju Pandage was also successful.
 Murali Krishna CH of The New Indian Express in his review of the film, wrote that "The film definitely Sai Tej’s canvas and he delivers his standard chops with flamboyance".
 Later in 2020, his film Solo Brathuke So Better was released following the COVID-19 pandemic.
 Despite the restriction of 50% occupancy in cinemas, the film was successful at the box office.
 Idlebrain's Jeevi appreciated Tej's performance, particularly his comedy timing and acting in the emotional scenes of the film.
 In contrast, Y Sunita Chowdhary of The Hindu opined that "Tej could have benefited from a better script."

 In his next film Republic (2021), directed by Deva Katta, Tej played the role of an IAS officer.
-The film which is a political drama, opened to positive reviews, with critics calling his performance "matured" and the film was well received by audience and became a 'hit'.
+The film, a political drama, opened to positive reviews, with critics calling his performance "matured" and the film was well received by audience and became a 'hit'.
 Prakash Pecheti of Telangana Today stated: "Republic surely adds a cap in the feather for Sai Dharam Tej."

-Tej's next film is Virupaksha, a socio-fantasy thriller directed by Karthik Varma Dandu, of Bham Bolenath fame.
-He has also signed for a film with debutant Jayanth Panuganti and Sampath Nandi, respectively.
+Tej's 15th film, Virupaksha, a socio-fantasy thriller directed by Karthik Varma Dandu of Bham Bolenath fame, opened to generally positive reviews and became the highest-grossing film of his career.
+He next acted with his maternal uncle, Pawan Kalyan, in the remake of Vinodhaya Sitham, Bro, directed by Samuthirakani, who also directed the original.
+It released in July 2023.
+He has also signed films with debutant Jayanth Panuganti and Sampath Nandi.

-Personal life
+Motorbike accident

 In September 2021, Tej was in a single-vehicle motorcycle accident near the Durgam Cheruvu Bridge in Hyderabad.
 He was admitted to Apollo Hospitals whose doctors announced that he sustained soft tissue injuries and a collar bone fracture but was out of danger.
+He announced a six-month career break in July 2023 to focus on fitness and get back into form.